ppy/osu-wiki/news/2020-08-03-mappers-report-july.md

 As for June, we congratulate [Kalibe](https://osu.ppy.sh/users/3376777), [xbopost](https://osu.ppy.sh/users/6842421) and [Sylas](https://osu.ppy.sh/users/3906405) on winning MBC for this month!
 There was a 3-way tie this time so there will be no runner-up for this month.
 The scores between their entries were so thin, with an amazing display of work from all three of them.
 [Mao](https://osu.ppy.sh/users/2204515) and [K4L1](https://osu.ppy.sh/users/11334594) also received honorable mentions for their creative entries which unfortunately did not score as high.

-View the latest information regarding MBC on the [wiki article](https://osu.ppy.sh/help/wiki/Contests/Monthly_Beatmapping_Contest).
+View the latest information regarding MBC in the [wiki article](https://osu.ppy.sh/help/wiki/Contests/Monthly_Beatmapping_Contest).

 ### osu!
 Beatmapping World Championship 2020